 - Rain proof or some degree of water resistance – If your backpack can’t keep your gear dry in a sudden downpour what good is it?
 Doubly important if you are carrying a laptop or other expensive electronics.
 Sure you can double wrap everything in plastic – but that gets old quick – and the one time you don’t do that, it’ll be sure to rain.

 - Wide shoulder straps or padded shoulder straps – Skinny little shoulder straps are going to dig in too much – it’s simply physics – you want the load distributed over the largest surface area for maximum comfort.
 Go with a model that was wide shoulder straps and padded shoulder straps.

-- Size – Backpacks and rucksacks are rated according to capacity in liters.
-For example, you’ll hear reference to 21L, 26L, 30L, etc. The bigger the “L” the more it will fit.
+- Size – Backpacks and rucksacks are rated according to capacity (volume) in liters.
+For example, you’ll hear references to 21L, 26L, 30L, etc. The bigger the “L” the more it will fit.
 But there are other considerations as well.
 Is it a “lay flat” rucksack?
 These are easier to pack efficiently.
 Are there special pockets or compartments for laptops, electronics, weight plates, etc?
-All of these can make the difference between an easier to use rucksack.
+All of these can make the difference between an easier-to-use rucksack.
 We’ll highlight some common accessories that can help you get the most out of your ruck below.

 Let’s look at some options and rate them according to each category.

 We’re going to start with our recommended choice for nearly everyone.

 GORUCK designs and builds gear specifically for rucking – and their GORUCK GR1 is a top notch piece of equipment.